jedisct1/libsodium-doc/secret-key_cryptography/aes-256-gcm.md

 ## Combined mode

-In combined mode, the authentication tag and the encrypted message are stored together.
+In combined mode, the authentication tag is directly appended to the encrypted message.
 This is usually what you want.

 ```c
 int crypto_aead_aes256gcm_encrypt(unsigned char *c,